Curb (album): Background

 Most of the material on Nickelback's debut album was written by the band's lead vocalist and guitarist Chad Kroeger dating back as far as 1993, and was largely influenced by the music of Seattle during that period, particularly grunge.
 The album's title track was written about and named after a teenage friend of Kroeger's called Kirby, who was involved in a road traffic accident in which the driver of the other vehicle was his girlfriend at the time, who was killed as a result of the collision.
 Speaking about the incident, Kroeger recalled that "He [Kirby] came over a hill in the middle of nowhere on a dirt gravel road and had a head-on collision with a car.
 He stumbled out of the car bleeding and bashed up pretty bad, and he opened up the [door of the other] car, and it's his girlfriend.
 She snuck out at the same time, was going to see him and he killed her on the back of a dirt road.
 I tried to imagine what they could possibly feel like, and that's where that song comes from."
+The cover art for the original 1996 release features the aftermath of a car crash, whereas the 2002 reissue on Roadrunner changed it to a shot of a highway road.

 Curb was recorded in January 1996 at Turtle Recording Studios in Richmond, British Columbia.
 The album was produced, engineered, mixed and mastered by Larry Anschell, founder of Turtle Recording.
-"Fly" and "Window Shopper" were taken directly from the band's debut EP Hesher, which was recorded at Crosstown Studios in North Vancouver, British Columbia with producer Jeff Boyd and released earlier in the year.
+"Fly" and "Window Shopper" were taken directly from the band's debut EP Hesher, which was recorded at Crosstown Studios in North Vancouver, British Columbia with producer Jeff Boyd; it was released earlier in the year.
 "Where?" and "Left" were also originally released on Hesher, but were subsequently re-recorded for Curb.
 The album's title track features two guest musicians: drummer Boyd Grealy and cellist Ariel Watson.
 "Just Four" was re-recorded as "Just For" for the band's major label debut album Silver Side Up in 2001.